gitpan/Toadfarm/README.pod

 The config above will run C<My::App> when the "X-Request-Base" header is set to "http://mydomain.com/whatever".

-Or it will pass the request on to C<My::Other::App> if the "Host" header is set to "mydomain.com".
+Or it will pass the request on to C</path/to/my-app> if the "Host" header is set to "mydomain.com".

-NOTE: "X-Request-Base" is a special header: Normally the L<route|Mojolicious::Routes> object will be attached to the route object of the L<Toadfarm> route object.
-This does not happen with the "X-Request-Base" header.

-NOTE: The apps are processed in the order they are defined.
+The apps are processed in the order they are defined.
 This means that the first app that match will be executed.

 =head2 Debug